-7. SUITABLE PHYSICAL EXAM / DOCUMENTATION
+7. PHYSICAL EXAM/ VACCINATION DOCUMENTATION

 Applicants must submit a physical exam form, provided by the school, which must include laboratory results, immunizations records, titers, and physical clearance by a physician.
-Any health related problems must be corrected and evidence of correction must be submitted.
+Any health-related problems must be corrected, and evidence of correction must be submitted.
 Students are not allowed to participate in clinical activities without documentation of being in good health as evidenced by the physical exam.
 Required Immunizations are listed below and must be documented on a shot record.
 Radiologic Technology may require titers to prove immunity for MMR, Varicella, and Hepatitis B. (Some hospitals will require repeat of immunization series if titers are negative.)

-- 1 Negative TB skin test - Hepatitis B series (series of 3 injections) or Must submit a positive Titer - MMR (measles, mumps, rubella series of 2 injections) or Must submit a positive Titer

-Varicella (chicken pox - series of 2 injections) or Must submit a positive Titer
+- 1 Negative TB skin test - Hepatitis B series (series of 3 injections) or must submit a positive Titer - MMR (measles, mumps, rubella series of 2 injections) or must submit a positive Titer - Varicella (chicken pox series of 2 injections) or Must submit a positive Titer - Tetanus TDaP onlywithin the last 10 years

-8. PHYSICAL ABILITY STANDARDS
+8. PHYSICAL ABILITY STANDARDS FORM

 In the interest of your own personal safety, the safety of patients, the potential liability to the school, and clinical education setting, there are significant requirements that must be met before your admission to the program is finalized.
 The attendance requirements and stamina demands on the radiologic technology student require student technologists to be in good physical and mental health.
 Please read this form carefully and initial each technical issue standard if you can comply with the standard.
-This form should be completed and witnessed/initialed by medical office upon submission of application.
-This form must be submitted with application and is only valid for 18 months from the date signed.
+This form should be completed and signed by the student. and then signed by a member of the medical office staff upon submission of application.
+This form must be submitted with application and is only valid for 12 months from the date signed.
 The original signed form is on file in your permanent student file located in Building 700, Room 710.